What kind of printer do you need?

 Mobile printers drink pricey ink, and the HP is no

-exception: It costs 6.6 cents per text page and 24.4 cents per color page in a
+exception: It costs just over 6.6 cents per text page and nearly 24.4 cents per

-leading test.
-On the bright side, HP offers bigger cartridges than other
+color page in Consumer Reports' testing.
+On the bright side, HP offers bigger cartridges

 The OfficeJet 200 Mobile can print up to 500 pages per

 Runner-up Canon Pixma iP110 costs less than the HP -- but that price doesn't include a battery.
 An AC

 adapter is included, but if you want battery operation, you have to buy the